meuleman/epilogos/README.md

 Column 5: Squared euclidean distance between the scores Column 6: Direction of the distance (sign determined by the higher signal between groups 1 and 2) Column 7: P-Value of the distance
-Column 8: Stars indicating multiple hypothesis adjusted p-value of distance ('***' stars at .01, '**' at .05, '*' at .1, '.' if not significant)
+Column 8: Benjamini–Hochberg adjusted P-Value of the distance Column 9: Stars indicating multiple hypothesis adjusted p-value of distance ('***' stars at .01, '**' at .05, '*' at .1, '.' if not significant)
 ```

 <p>The output directory will contain one <code>manhattanPlots_*</code> directory.